DarrelASandbox/playground-go/chris_james/README.md

 [Table driven tests](https://go.dev/wiki/TableDrivenTests) to make your assertions clearer and your test suites easier to extend & maintain

 At some point you may wish to use structs to manage state, exposing methods to let users change the state in a way that you can control.

+Pointers to struct have their own name: struct pointers and they are [automatically dereferenced](https://go.dev/ref/spec#Method_values)